swiftlang/swift/docs/classes.rst

 We seriously considered two other proposals for the declaration in swift.
 One::

-  def addTrackingRect(rect : NSRect, owner : Id, withUserData : Id, assumeInside : Bool) {
+  func addTrackingRect(rect : NSRect, owner : Id, withUserData : Id, assumeInside : Bool) {
     // Impl
   }